brentvatne/brentvatne.github.io/_posts/2012-05-22-tmux-copy-paste.markdown

 ### Install [reattach-to-user-namespace](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard/) through [homebrew](http://mxcl.github.com/homebrew/)

 {% highlight bash %}
  brew install reattach-to-user-namespace

 {% endhighlight %}

 ### Open tmux.conf and paste the following lines

 {% highlight bash %}
  set-option -g default-command "reattach-to-user-namespace -l zsh" bind y run "tmux save-buffer - | reattach-to-user-namespace pbcopy" bind p run "tmux paste-buffer"

 {% endhighlight %}

-Now when you select text with your cursor in Tmux, if you press prefix
-+ y afterwards it will copy the text to your OSX clipboard. prefix
-  + p will paste from your Tmux buffer, and &#8984; + V will paste from your OSX clipboard.
+Now when you select text with your cursor in Tmux, if you press `prefix + y` afterwards it will copy the text to your OSX clipboard. `prefix + p` will paste from your Tmux buffer, and `⌘ + v` will paste from your OSX clipboard.
 A perfect solution would copy the text to the OSX clipboard without requiring any Tmux commands to be executed by the user, but I have yet to find a way to do this without a [constantly